Perseid-ST/Stellar-Analysis-Machine/README.md

 As of March 18th, 2025, all that is required for the user to do after everything is set up, is give the program a name of a cluster.
 The Caldwell names and common names do not work for this.
 What I mean by common names is that the program won't accept Pleiades but will accept M45.
 This code does not seem to be accurate.
 # Enviroment Used: #
 The main python packages used were Asteca,(https://github.com/asteca/ASteCA) Astroquery (https://github.com/astropy/astroquery), and Ezpadova-2 (https://github.com/asteca/ezpadova-2).
-The version of Asteca that I used what 0.5.8.
-While there is a version 0.5.9 that holds the isochrones and the code for pulling those isochronse, a bug was stopping me from being able to update Asteca.
-If you experience this bug you will have to use Ezpadova-2 to import the isochrones.
+The version of Asteca that I used was 0.5.8.
+While there is a version 0.5.9 that holds the isochrones and the code for pulling those isochrones, a bug was stopping me from being able to update Asteca.
+If you experience this bug, you will have to use Ezpadova-2 to import the isochrones.
 Or you can use the isochrones that are part of this project.
-You will also have to update plot.py (virtualenvs/asteca/lib/python3.11/site-packages/asteca/plot.py) file to contain the following from version 0.5.9:
+You will also have to update the plot.py (virtualenvs/asteca/lib/python3.11/site-packages/asteca/plot.py) file to contain the following code from version 0.5.9:

 '''python
 def get_isochrone(
     synth: Synthetic,